wp-plugins/wp-e-commerce-exporter/readme.txt

 4. A range of global export options are included.

 == Changelog ==

+= 1.5.6 =
+* Changed: Using WP_Query instead of get_posts for bulk export
+* Changed: Moved export function into common space for CRON and scheduled exports
+* Added: Toggle visibility of each export types fields within Export Options

 = 1.5.5 =
 * Changed: Improved support for legacy WP e-Commerce 3.7